-Guarantor mortgages are suitable for borrowers who:
+Guarantor mortgages may be suitable for borrowers who:

-have either a small or no deposit
+Have either a small or no deposit

-are on a low income
+Are on a low income

-have a poor credit history
+Have a poor credit history

 If a lender isn’t 100% confident about granting them a standard mortgage, having a guarantor on board can be the clincher.